pandeyankit123/Result-Portal-with-TS/README.md

 Although I learned quite a lot while trying to build this app, but further improvements are yet to be made:-

-1. Adding `Phtotos and Media Files`.
+1. `Phtotos and Media` in databases.

 2. Provision of the `Admin Rights`.